Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Overall Ratings

 The overall rating for each model is the ultimate score that best reflects their value.
-This score is based on the combined scores across all three major test categories, weighted based on how important we consider them to be in evaluating the value of a vacuum sealer.
+This score is based on collected results across all three major test categories, weighted based on how important we consider them to be in evaluating the value of a vacuum sealer.

 Performance (50%)